UPPS 02.02.07 - Researcher Conflicts of Interest in Research and Sponsored Program Activities

 The COI official will report repeated or intentional violations of this policy to the funding agency and the chief research officer.

-Recordkeeping: The Office of Research Integrity & Compliance shall maintain all records related to investigators’ SFI Disclosures and any FCOI determinations or management plans in a central location.
+Recordkeeping – RIC shall maintain all records related to investigators’ SFI disclosures and any FCOI determinations or management plans in a central location.
 These records shall be kept for the longer of three years from the date of the last expenditure submitted in the case of sponsored research or as required by applicable federal law, see 45 C.F.R. §§74.53(b), 92.42(b).

 Graduate students and postdoctoral scholars may undertake educationally-related research activities at companies as long as: